IBM/wmla-assets/dli-learning-path/accelerate-ml-with-gpu/README.md

-# use scikit learning and cuML with Watson Machine Learning Accelerator
+# use scikit learning，cuML，snapML with Watson Machine Learning Accelerator

-The material in this folder supports the scikit-learn/cuML/snapML use case.
+The material in this folder supports the scikit-learn/cuML/snapML use cases.

-to run these samples you need to:
+To run these samples you need to:

 1. Install Watson Machine Learning Accelerator on Cloud Pak for Data

 2. Create custom conda environments, refer to the steps below.

-3. Enlarge the wmla working pod's memory, refer to the steps below.

 ## Create a custom conda environment

-To create a custome conda environment, complete the following steps:
+To create custome conda environments, complete the following steps:

 1. Create a temporary pod using wmla_pod_working.yaml (https://raw.githubusercontent.com/IBM/wmla-assets/dli-learning-path/accelerate-ml-with-gpu/wmla_pod_working.yaml).